 The Martha Farrell Memorial Fellowships draw on the Foundation’s expertise to offer staff members from an ACU member university training and support so that they can introduce an effective anti-sexual harassment initiative at their home university.

-If you have any questions that are not answered here, please email firstname.lastname@example.org
+If you have any queries that have not been answered here, please contact firstname.lastname@example.org

 ‘Before my fellowship work, nobody talked about this heinous act openly.
 Now every stakeholder in the Institute of Education and Research, University of Dhaka, has been concerned about this matter.
 After the awareness campaign, they know the types and nature of sexual harassment and what they have to do if they face any incidents.’

 - Mojibur Rahman, Martha Farrell Fellowship recipient and Associate Professor at the University of Dhaka, Bangladesh.